 I love that.

-Note: Jennifer is also a graduate of The Foundation, which as you can see, specializes in helping first-time entrepreneurs create specialized software solutions for small businesses starting with no experience.
+Note: Jennifer is also a graduate of The Foundation (affiliate link – I earn income if you buy), which as you can see, specializes in helping first-time entrepreneurs create specialized software solutions for small businesses starting with no experience.

 Stephen Palmer – IrishAroundOz.com

 - Description: A resource for Irish people visiting and living in Australia.